andrea-gentilini/Understanding_tSNE/README.md

 # Understanding tSNE
 Fully Understand tSNE by doing this notebook.

-I crafted this notebook as part of the Machine Learning course at Sapienza University of Rome.
-The assignment was clear: develop this notebook with the mindset of creating it "as if you are writing this part of the notebook for your own students!".
+I created this notebook for the Machine Learning course at Sapienza University of Rome.
+The assignment was clear: develop this notebook **"as if you are writing this part for your own students!"**.

-Open it in Colab for a better experience!
+Open it in Colab for a better experience! ✨